BrandonGower-Winter/NeoCOOP/README.md

 ## Running a Single Simulation:

-To run an instance of NeoCOOP, first make sure you have installed all of the neccessary modules and have the virtual environment activated.
+To run an instance of NeoCOOP, first make sure you have installed all the necessary modules and have the virtual environment activated.

 Run a single instance of NeoCOOP by typing the following into your terminal: